Batchproducts/Batch-terminal/README.md

-Batch terminal.
+## Batch terminal
-Batch terminal is a cracked version of CMD that can be used anywhere on Windows devices
+Batch terminal is a cracked version of CMD that can be used anywhere on Windows devices.
+## READ WARNING.MD